remlapmot/mrrobust/docs/markstat-call-R-example.md

 ```

-Our version of the code starts by reading in some code to generate a set of plots in R.
+Our edited version of the code starts by reading in some code to generate a set of plots in R.

 ```r
 > source("mrplots.R")
 ```

-Now we can access the data using the `MRInstruments` package.
+We can access the data using the `MRInstruments` package.

 ```r
 > data(gwas_catalog)